martinpetkovski/martinpetkovski.github.io/republikata/pages/code-standard-cpp.md

 C-style casts are discouraged.
 Most of the time you will be upcasting using `static_cast` and downcasting using `dynamic_cast`.
 If you're tempted to use `const_cast` make sure you're using it for the right reasons (simply getting rid of the const modifier is NOT a right reason).
 Avoid using `reinterpret_cast` unless absolutely necessary.

+## Patterns / Techniques

+### RAII

+Yes.

+### Dependency Injection

+Yes, but keep the initialization as close as possible to the usage location.

+### Static

+Discouraged.
+All classes will have to be instanced more than once at some point.
+Create global instances instead.

+### Singleton

+Discouraged.
+Create global instances instead.

 ## STD Exceptions

 Discouraged when not writing a library.